 The Act is overseen by the Information Commissioner (ICO), who will have the power to issue enforcement notices and, if needs be, initiate court proceedings to ensure compliance.

 The practice recognises its corporate responsibility under the Act to provide the general right of access to information held.
-The overall responsibility for this policy is with enter name of responsible person in practice
+The overall responsibility for this policy is with Dr Cole

 2.0 Employee Responsibilities